Dipper Novices' Chase

+The race was open to novice chasers aged five years or older.

 Before 2005 the event was usually run at Newcastle in mid January.
 Its distance at this venue was 2 miles and 4 furlongs (4,023 metres), and there were sixteen fences to jump.
 Prior to the 1990–91 season it took place in November.

-The race was first run in 1980.
+After 2005, it was scheduled to take place each year on New Year's Day on the New Course at Cheltenham over a distance of about 2 miles and 4½ furlongs (2 miles 4 furlongs and 127 yards or 4,175 metres), and during its running there were seventeen fences to be jumped.